Omnia-Modelling/frontendassignment/README.md

 ### Responsive Design:

-- Ensure that the application is responsive for smartphone, tablet, and laptop screens.
+- Ensure that the application is responsive for smartphone and tablet.

 ## Submission Guidelines